Approaching AMR as a One Health issue

 Are you a researcher or student at UiO interested in antimicrobial resistance (AMR), interdisciplinarity and One Health?
-Join this seminar of the INFRA network in August!
+Join this seminar of the INFRA network!

 Photo: Pexels/Gungur Cinar

 Get inspiration from researchers that are drawing on One Health & systems thinking in their work on AMR, and contribute to our discussion on how we can work to integrate complex interdisciplinary understandings in education and research.
-We also look forward to launching the new unit at SHE called “Building and applying systems thinking to AMR and complex global health challenges”.
+We also look forward to launching the new unit at SHE called AntiMicrobials in Complex Systems (AMiCS).

-The seminar is open to researchers and students who are involved or interested in interdisciplinary projects on AMR, but requires registration by Monday 22 August, 2022.
+The seminar is open to researchers and students who are involved or interested in interdisciplinary projects on AMR, but requires registration.

 About the seminar